Systems-Theory-in-Systems-Biology/EPI/DEVELOPMENT.md

 We use [Semantic Versioning](https://semver.org/).
 A version number is composed of three parts: major.minor.patch

 1. The major version should be incremented when you make incompatible changes.
-2. The minor version should be incremented when you add new functionality in a backwards-compatible manner.
+2. The minor version should be incremented when you add new functionality in a backward-compatible manner.
-3. The patch version should be incremented when you make backwards-compatible bug fixes.
+3. The patch version should be incremented when you make backward-compatible bug fixes.

-Every time a new version is tagged, a GitHub Action workflow is trigger which builds and uploads the version to pypi.
+Every time a new version is tagged, a GitHub Action workflow is triggered which builds and uploads the version to pypi.

 Please update the version number in the `pyproject.toml` file before tagging the version.

 ### Test Deployment with TestPyPi

-You have to setup testpypi once:
+You have to set-up testpypi once:

 ```bash
 poetry config repositories.testpypi https://test.pypi.org/legacy/